Biology Major

 The requirements for the Bachelor of Science degree in Biology include a total of fourteen courses:

-• and four "science cognate" courses.
 The science cognate requirement is the lone distinction between the B.A. and B.S. degrees, serving as a means for B.S. majors to become more broadly trained in the sciences.
-Any non-biology course within the science division will count toward this requirement, as will any environmental studies (ENVS) science course, or Applied Anatomy HESS 202 - Applied Anatomy.
+Any non-biology course within the science division will count toward this requirement, as will any environmental studies (ENVS) or Sustainability & Environmental Studies (SES) science course, or Applied Anatomy HESS 202.
 Students are encouraged to select courses that “do” science, such as classes that include laboratory sections.
-No more than two courses within a single department or program can be used to fulfill this requirement (note that CHEM 131 - Atoms and Molecules: Structure and Dynamics and CHEM 132 - Organic Structure and Reactivity do not count toward the cognate requirement, nor do they count toward the "two courses per department" stipulation).
+No more than two courses within a single department or program can be used to fulfill this requirement (note that CHEM 131 and CHEM 132 do not count toward the cognate requirement, nor do they count toward the "two courses per department" stipulation).

 Biology Minor